 The Semicolon (Capital Community College Foundation)

-The basics about semicolon usage.
+The basics of semicolon usage.

 Semicolons – Quick and Dirty Tips (Grammar Girl)

 Engaging commentary and instruction on the use of semicolons.